KhronosGroup/glTF/specification/README.md

 >The V1.0 specification only supports single-pass rendering: a runtime is only required to render a single pass, and all tools should only generate a single pass.
 The multi-pass data structure has been put in place to accommodate a future multi-pass capability.

 The technique's `passes` property is a object containing all the passes for that technique.
 The `pass` property defines which passes are used in the technique.
-Each pass is defined as an instance of a program (the `instanceProgram` property, described in detail below), and a `states` property, an array of GL render states to enable for that pass, such as `CULL_FACE` (2884) and `DEPTH_TEST` (2929).
+Each pass is defined as an instance of a program (the `instanceProgram` property, described in detail below), and a `states` property, described in the next section.

 ```json
 "pass": "defaultPass",